Jayakrishnans1999/MayaNormalTool/README.md

 - average_normals(): For smooth shading

 You can also add this script to your shelf or create a custom button for quick access.

+Maya 2026.....
+Open and Copy the content inside "CMD" file . paste the Full code into the python CMD prompt area and press Execute all button.
+After the execution choose file menu and click save script to shelf .

+Thanks.
+Enjoy, stay creative.......
 """